Danmoreng/league-chat-translator/README.md

 This is a Windows desktop application built with Electron that allows you to translate in-game chat from League of Legends (or any other game/application) in real-time.
 It works by taking a screenshot of a pre-defined area of your screen, sending it to the Google Gemini API for translation, and displaying the result in a separate window.

+## Download

+You can download the latest release of the application from the [GitHub Releases page](https://github.com/Danmoreng/league-chat-translator/releases).

 ## Features

 *   **Custom Capture Area:** Select the exact portion of your screen where the chat appears.